AngelikaMallek/MoviesBrowser/README.md

 # MoviesBrowser

-This is the Movies Browser.
-You can search your favourite films!
+This is the Movies Browser, my version of our group project.
+This repository is still under construction.
+If you want to see the finished project, please visit our joint project: [MoviesBrowser](https://github.com/michal-owsiak/movies-browser)

 ## Demo